 You can also defray the living cost by working part-time.
 In Australia, as an international student, you can work up to 40 hours every two weeks—an uncommon perk for students studying abroad.
 However, the visa costs about $380.

 Thus, it is evident whether you are going for an MBA in Australia or any other programme, it is of paramount importance to have a budget.
 Also, having a study abroad expert can help you with finding the right course and apply for the right scholarships.
-Get in touch with our study abroad experts at Manya Education to find out more.
+Get in touch with our study abroad experts at Manya – The Princeton Review to find out more.